DataSnowman/CITE2021/README.md

         ![modelTab](https://raw.githubusercontent.com/DataSnowman/CITE2021/main/images/modelTab.png)

-3) Create a new dataset with breakdown by Elementary School (K through 4), Middle School (5 through 8), and High School (9 through 12)
+5. Transform the data by creating a new dataset with breakdown by Elementary School (K through 4), Middle School (5 through 8), and High School (9 through 12)

     * Click on the Transform data button on the Model or Report tab and select Transform data